AdobeDocs/commerce-php/src/pages/developer/package/component.md

 Use alphanumeric characters for the package filename with dashes to separate words.
 Do not use whitespaces.

-Magento can retrieve your extension package from any valid GitHub [URL](https://glossary.magento.com/url).
+The application can retrieve your extension package from any valid GitHub [URL](https://glossary.magento.com/url).

 <!-- After you have created the module's `composer.json` file in the root directory of the module, Composer can recognize your package as compatible with its deployment strategy.
 Such packages can be published to a code repository (GitHub, SVN, etc.), packagist.org, or on your own private package repository. -->